csechiburu/csechiburu.github.io/outreach.md

 <p><img src="https://github.com/csechiburu/csechiburu.github.io/blob/main/Images/pace.png?raw=true" alt="PACE" style="width:185px;height:270px;margin-right:15px;">

-The <a href="https://inclusion.uc.cl/pace-uc/"> program</a> aims to make higher education more equitable by targeting students from underprivileged backgrounds, a vast majority of students in Chile.
+The <a href="https://inclusion.uc.cl/pace-uc/"> program</a> aims to make higher education more equitable by targeting students from underprivileged backgrounds.
 Based on the student’s participation in courses offered by the program, they can apply to a unique spot to start a career of their choice at UC.
 This process removes the bias introduced by their high school grades and their performance in selection exams.
-In that way, access to higher education depends only on participation, crucial to inclusive education. <mark>My role was helping to design and teach an elective course about Astronomy and our place in the universe.
+In that way, access to higher education depends mainly on their participation. <mark>My role was helping to design and teach an elective course about astronomy and our place in the universe.
 I taught this class once a week for three semesters</mark>.</p>
-<p> In Covid-19 times, I continued taking part in the program, <mark>elaborating a video introducing fundamental concepts of astronomy</mark>, the importance of developing this science in Chile, and the structure of the undergraduate program at PUC.
-After watching the video, the students and the program coordinator interviewed me on Instagram Live, where I shared my experience as a female student in a STEM career.
-These resources are available online on the PACE UC’s <a href="https://www.youtube.com/watch?v=iyfr34M0FY4&t=1s">YouTube</a> and <a href="https://www.instagram.com/paceuc_oficial/channel/">Instagram</a> accounts (with more than 500 views in the latter).</p>
+<p> In Covid-19 times, I continued taking part in the program, <mark>elaborating a video introducing fundamental concepts of astronomy</mark>, the importance of developing this science in Chile, and the structure of the undergraduate program at UC.
+After that I was interviewed by the program coordinator and students via Instagram Live, where I shared my experience as a female student in a STEM career.
+These resources are available online on the PACE UC’s <a href="https://www.youtube.com/watch?v=iyfr34M0FY4&t=1s">YouTube</a> and <a href="https://www.instagram.com/paceuc_oficial/channel/">Instagram</a> accounts.</p>

 <style>
 img[src="https://github.com/csechiburu/csechiburu.github.io/blob/main/Images/planetario.jpg?raw=true"] {